A GUIDE TO AFRICA

-Located in George, the Bayleaf Café is a hidden gem with a personal touch and wonderful food.
+Located in George, the Bayleaf Café is a hidden gem with a personal touch and wonderful food and one of our favourite places to eat along the Garden Route.
 The café boasts a lovely, quaint garden perfect for sunny days.
 Service is friendly, and the dishes are simple and made with local ingredients.
 So expect fresh, delicious flavours!
 For a light lunch, try the bobotie spring rolls or the Moroccan chicken salad.
 And for dessert, their cakes are exceptional!

 4. Serendipity, Wilderness

 Based on the philosophy that South Africa is abundant with secret culinary gems, Serendipity believes in showcasing the beauty of local and innovative cuisine.
 Because of its location on the Touw River Lagoon bank, the restaurant has a relaxed but elegant atmosphere.
 Serendipity offers exceptional South African haute cuisine – each dish is explained passionately to guests.
 The menu changes according to seasonality – at the time of writing, dishes include Rooibos-Tomato Consumé, Seared Sesame Crusted Bonito Loin, and Dark Chocolate and Date Torte.

 A trip to the rocks of Knysna’s famous Eastern Head will take you to the East Head Café.
 Boasting panoramic views of Knysna Lagoon, the restaurant offers a laid-back dining experience with delicious food.
 The menu keeps things simple with a few interesting twists.
 The marinated beetroot and goats cheese salad or po’boy burger, for instance, may appeal to more those feeling more adventurous.
 Otherwise the classic fish and chips won’t fail to disappoint.